jjongsma/component-registry/README.md

 ### Registration Types

-The registration function implemented in each module (`fn(container, config)`) allows you flexibility in how your component is initialized, and can be one of the following four types.
+The registration function implemented in each of your modules (`fn(container, config)`) allows you flexibility in how your component is initialized, and can be one of the following four types.

 #### component([...dependencies, ]factory)